The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/best-in-slot.md

 > *The non-relic weapon TEA bis has the TEA weapon, what do I do if I don't have the TEA weapon yet?*

 The Edengrace Manatrigger is equivalent to the TEA weapon, minus one meld slot.
 Use the 475 Edengrace Manatrigger if you do not have the TEA weapon.

+> *Help!
+I don't have X piece for Unending Coil of Bahamut (UCoB) BiS?!*

+That's okay!
+Substats on gear cap at iLvl 418 in UCoB.
+Simply use any piece of gear iLvl 418 or higher that has the same substats.
+They'll be the same when synced!

+> *Help!
+I don't have X piece for The Weapon's Refrain (UWU) BiS?!*

+That's okay!
+Substats on gear cap at iLvl 470 in UWU.
+Simply use any piece of gear iLvl 470 or higher that has the same substats.
+They'll be the same when synced!

+> *Why doesn't X piece have materia?*

+Any piece of gear that gets item level synced has its materia nullified, effectively meaning those pieces materia slots are useless.
+<br>Any piece that is i345 and under in UCoB, i375 and under in UWU, or i475 and under in TEA, will gain full value from their respective materia!